Whatsupas/Password-generator/README.md

                            [D] 3 special characters (%, ^, &, ?, etc) at random position

-                           [E] From 0 to 7 randomly, random characters at the end of the password
+                           [E] From 0 to 7 randomly, random characters at random position